 Some species include groups with such distinctive traits that they are classified as subspecies; in these cases, a subspecies name is added to the end of the species name.

-There are 40 wild cat species in the world.
+There are approximately 40-41 species of wild cat in the world.

 The evolution of wild cats